Company formation : the extractable overview

 Step-by-step procedures: We’ll walk you through each stage, from selecting the right business entity to registering with relevant authorities.
 Clear and concise: Understand the essential documentation, capital requirements, and legal steps involved.

-More than just business: Explore the exciting prospect of Turkish citizenship by investment.
-Discover how establishing a company in Turkey can pave the way for citizenship and its associated benefits.
+More than just business: Explore the exciting prospect of citizenship by investment.
+Discover how establishing a local company can pave the way for citizenship and its associated benefits.

 Don’t go it alone: Serka Law’s experienced lawyers are here to guide you every step of the way.
 Ensure registration of a company is smooth, compliant, and sets you on the path to success.

-Starting a business in Turkey involves navigating several procedures to ensure legal compliance and operational readiness.
+Starting a business locally involves handling several procedures to ensure legal compliance and operational readiness.
 Here’s an overview of the company formation process:

 - Name Search: The first step is conducting a name search to ensure the availability and uniqueness of your company name.
 This search can be done through the Central Registration System (MERSIS).